lovehumanity/lovehumanity.github.io/_pages/About.md

 classes: wide
 ---

-My name is Chris and welcome to my small blog on the internet.
-I live in the UK and am aged between 18-24.
+My name is Chris and welcome to my very small blog on the internet.
+I live in the UK and young.
 I maintain this blog here partly for my own personal development and spiritual journey and also to help others along the way.
+If you disagree with any of the articles feel free to send me an email with your thoughts.
+This blog is hosted completely free using jeykll minimal mistakes theme and gitlab.

 In this Blog You'll find articles on the following topics:

 - Wellbeing
-- Spiritual Topics
+- Spirituality
 - Self-Improvement
 - Anything else I deem important enough to share with the world